FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Fill the array from index1 to index2 with a value arr_fill[] "array" "value" "index1" "index2"
+	:: Come to think of it, you can create a whole new array using arr_fill

 	:: Clear an array
 	arr_clear[] "array"